0xjarix/Audits/CodeHawks/FirstFlights/SantasList-security-review.md

 ## H0 [Bad Access Control for checkList()]

 ### Overview:
-According to the documentation, checkList() should only be called by santa, hence it is missing the onlySanta modifier,
+According to the documentation, checkList() should only be called by santa, hence it is missing the onlySanta() modifier.

 ### Actors:
 - **Attacker**: the malicious user.